1. Norse Mythology, Neil Gaiman (2017)

 As mentioned above, baking bread was a big part of my 2019.
 I frequently referred to blogs, r/Breadit, and Youtube, but I primarily taught myself from books.
 The three below taught me almost everything I know.

 Full disclosure/not an ad: A baguette class at Zingerman’s Bakehouse taught me how to knead and how to shape baguettes.
 Worth every penny.

 B1.
 Bread Baking for Beginners: The Essential Guide to Baking Kneaded Breads, No-Knead Breads, and Enriched Breads, Bonnie Ohara (2018)

 According to the introduction, Ohara learned to bake bread from many disparate sources of information, and she wants her book to be a single, unified reference of all that knowledge for the benefit and convenience of a beginner baker.
-As nice as that sounds, I had many questions this book did not answer.
+As nice as that sounds, this book did not succeed in that mission.
+I had many questions this book did not answer.

 I followed this book for my first loaves and each one flopped.
 Only very annoying people on the internet make a perfect loaf of bread on their first try, but I had immediate success when I tried a Flour Water Salt Yeast recipe.
 Is that because I worked out my beginner bread-making kinks with BBfB recipes?
 Or because Forkish’s methods are easier to follow and more reliable?
 Who can say.